 In multiple regression the effects of measurement error in a predictor become more complex, because error variance in one predictor, \(x_1\), say, can affect the coefficients of other terms in the model.

-Consider the marginal relation between Heart disease and Stress in the coffee data.
-Figure 7.6 shows this with data ellipses in data space and the corresponding confidence ellipses in \(\beta\) space.
+data.
+Figure 7.7 shows this with data ellipses in data space and the corresponding confidence ellipses in \(\beta\) space.
 Each panel starts with the observed data (the darkest ellipse, marked \(0\)), then adds random normal error, \(\mathcal{N}(0, \delta \times \mathrm{SD}_{Stress})\), with \(\delta = \{0.75, 1.0, 1.5\}\), to the value of Stress, while keeping the mean of Stress the same.
 All of the data ellipses have the same vertical shadows (\(\text{SD}_{\textrm{Heart}}\)), while the horizontal shadows increase with \(\delta\), driving the slope for Stress toward 0.

 In \(\beta\) space, it can be seen that the estimated coefficients, \((\beta_0, \beta_{\textrm{Stress}})\) vary along a line and approach \(\beta_{\textrm{Stress}}=0\) as \(\delta\) gets sufficiently large.
 The shadows of ellipses for \((\beta_0, \beta_{\textrm{Stress}})\) along the \(\beta_{\textrm{Stress}}\) axis also demonstrate the effects of measurement error on the standard error of \(\beta_{\textrm{Stress}}\).

-Perhaps less well-known, but both more surprising and interesting, is the effect that measurement error in one variable, \(x_1\), has on the estimate of the coefficient for an variable, \(x_2\), in a multiple regression model.
-Figure 7.7 shows the confidence ellipses for \((\beta_{\textrm{Coffee}}, \beta_{\textrm{Stress}})\) in the multiple regression predicting Heart disease, adding random normal error \(\mathcal{N}(0, \delta \times \mathrm{SD}_{Stress})\), with \(\delta = \{0, 0.2, 0.4, 0.8\}\), to the value of Stress alone.
+Perhaps less well-known, but both more surprising and interesting, is the effect that measurement error in one variable, \(x_1\), has on the estimate of the coefficient for an other variable, \(x_2\), in a multiple regression model.
+Figure 7.8 shows the confidence ellipses for \((\beta_{\textrm{Coffee}}, \beta_{\textrm{Stress}})\) in the multiple regression predicting Heart disease, adding random normal error \(\mathcal{N}(0, \delta \times \mathrm{SD}_{Stress})\), with \(\delta = \{0, 0.2, 0.4, 0.8\}\), to the value of Stress alone.

-As can be plainly seen, while this measurement error in Stress attenuates its coefficient, it also has the effect of biasing the coefficient for Coffee toward that in the regression of Heart disease on Coffee alone.
+As can be plainly seen, while this measurement error in Stress attenuates its coefficient, it also has the effect of biasing the coefficient for Coffee toward that in the marginal regression of Heart disease on Coffee alone.

-1. This example was developed by Georges Monette.↩︎
+This example was developed by Georges Monette.↩︎